Before the Migration

 ORA-29861: domain index is marked LOADING/FAILED/UNUSABLE).

 Configure to Relieve Load on PPM Service Nodes during the Migration

 The default DMS Migration settings provides a good migration speed, but might result in a heavy load on PPM Service nodes and PPM database.
 The easy way to relieve the load during peak hours is to pause the migration (this can be easily done from the migration page in the Administration Console).

 However, if you want to alleviate the overall load on PPM Server during the migration process, you can:

 Update the following parameters from the Administration Console of PPM before starting the migration (No PPM Server restart needed)

 Default and Valid Values

-Specifies duration (in seconds) that a thread will wait between two documents to migrate.
+Specifies duration (in seconds) that a thread waits between two documents to migrate.
 To lighten the load of the migration process on the PPM Server, increase the value of this parameter.

-Specifies number of threads that will be migrating documents on a given PPM Service node.
+Specifies number of threads that migrate documents on a given PPM Service node.